-The purpose of this document is to link the science planning phase (that was executed via science sequences called "activities", see also Chapter 2) with science use cases that were intended to be feasible with the acquired data.
+The following chapters provide a link between the science planning and the science use cases that were intended to be feasible with the acquired data.
 This document thus describes the intention the science planners had while implementing a certain observation.
 The intentions behind any given observation do not exclude the images from being used for different scientific purposes.
 In turn, due to uncertainties during the planning process and the execution (e.g. uncertainty in spacecraft pointing), the images are sometimes not suitable for the purpose they were acquired.